edgeworx/docs/content/en/docs/ai/_index.md

 ## Attach a Perceptor

-The main processing of the Darcy AI Pipeline is found in the [Perceptors](/docs/more/terminology.md#perceptor).
+The main processing of the Darcy AI pipeline is found in the [Perceptors](../more/terminology.md#Perceptor).
 Adding a Perceptor is easy.
-You just instantiate the Perceptor class, perform any initial operations to set it up, and then add it to the Pipeline in whatever position you desire.
+You just instantiate the Perceptor class, perform any initial operations to set it up, and then add it to the pipeline in whatever position you desire.
 Each Perceptor offers different configuration options and produces different results.
 Perceptors also offer events to which you can subscribe.